jrising/pysoundtouch/README.md

 Installation
 ------------

 First compile and install SoundTouch using integer samples.
 To compile on Linux and MacOS:

-You may need to get autoconf and libtool.
+1. You will need to install autoconf and libtool if you do not already have them.
+Using brew on a Mac, `brew install automake`

+2. Run the following
 ```
-./bootstap
+cd soundtouch
+./bootstrap
 ./configure --enable-integer-samples CXXFLAGS="-fPIC"
 make
 sudo make install
+cd ..
 ```

 Then, run setup.py